GUIDE TO REASONABLE ACCOMMODATIONS

 an accommodation that makes a difference to one student may have little

-In fact, most reasonable accommodations are easy to arrange.
+value to another.
+Most reasonable accommodations are easy to arrange.

 After reading the following section about different

 disabilities and accommodations, please continue on to the section about